Chemical Engineering Graduate Certificate

 Additional Admission Requirements

 The Department Graduate Studies Committee will determine the acceptability of an applicant for admission to the program and may require the applicant to do specific remedial coursework, including the bridge course CHME 401 Principles of Chemical Engineering, and/or other course(s) to meet the program requirements.

 Academic reference letters and a statement of purpose should be included in the application.

 Fully-qualified candidates are required to complete a minimum of 15 credits.

-One course from the list below, or any core Diploma, MEng, or MASc course in Chemical Engineering not included in the Certificate core course list.
+credits minimum, with a maximum of 4 credits of Elective Courses chosen from one course from the list below, or any core Diploma, MEng, or MASc course in Chemical Engineering not included in the Certificate core course list

 Students may take an elective course outside the elective list with permission of the Graduate Program Director.

 Depending on full/part-time status, the program can be completed in one to three years.
 Students with high standing in their bachelor program and whose academic records satisfy the requirements for good standing in the Master's Program in Chemical Engineering may apply for transfer to the Master's program

 Core courses for which credits have been credited to another certificate or program must be replaced by elective courses in the program or by other courses on special permission.